Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/adobe-mobile-services-release-notes.md

   For more information about the Install Referrer APIs, see [Still Using InstallBroadcast?
 Switch to the Play Referrer API by March 1, 2020](https://android-developers.googleblog.com/2019/11/still-using-installbroadcast-switch-to.html).

+## November 8, 2019

+The following update was made in this release:

+**iOS Mobile Servies 1.0.4**

+* Fixed a bug where the iOS fullscreen message was unable to load cached images.

 ## October 7, 2019

 The following updates were made in this release: